-- 1) Use of water through any connection when Manhattan Town Water has notified the customer in writing to repair a broken or defective plumbing, sprinkler, watering or irrigation system and the customer has failed to make such repairs within 5 days after receipt of such notice. - 2) Use of water which results in flooding or run-off in gutters, waterways, patios, driveway, or streets. - 3) Use of water for washing cars, buses, boats, trailers, or other vehicles without a positive shut-off nozzle on the outlet end of the hose.
-Exceptions include washing vehicles at commercial or fleet vehicle washing facilities operated at fixed locations where equipment using water is properly maintained to avoid wasteful use. - 4) Use of water through a hose for washing buildings, structures, sidewalks, walkways, driveways, patios, parking lots, tennis courts, or other hard-surfaced areas in a manner which results in excessive run-off or waste. - 5) Use of water for more than minimal landscaping in connection with any new construction. - 6) Use of water for outside plants, lawn, landscape, and turf areas are prohibited between the hours of 10:00am to 5:00pm. - 7) Use of water for watering outside plants and turf areas using a hand-held hose without a positive shut-off valve. - 8) Use of water for decorative fountains or the filling or topping off decorative lakes or ponds.
+- 1) Use of water through any connection when the Town of Gabbs has notified the customer in writing to repair a broken or defective plumbing, sprinkler, watering or irrigation system and the customer has failed to make such repairs within 5 days after receipt of such notice. - 2) Use of water which results in flooding or run-off in gutters, waterways, patios, driveways, or streets. - 3) Use of water for washing cars, buses, boats, trailers, or other vehicles without a positive shut-off nozzle on the outlet end of the hose.
+Exceptions include washing vehicles at commercial or fleet vehicle washing facilities operated at fixed locations where equipment using water is properly maintained to avoid wasteful use. - 4) Use of water through a hose for washing buildings, structures, sidewalks, walkways, driveways, patios, parking lots, tennis courts, or other hard-surfaced areas in a manner which results in excessive run-off or waste. - 5) Use of water for more than minimal landscaping in connection with any new construction. - 6) Use of water for outside plants, lawn, landscape, and turf areas are prohibited between the hours of 10:00am to 5:00pm.
+From November 1 through February watering is limited to only one day a week.
+From September 1 through October and March 1 through April watering is limited to only three days a week.
+From May 1 through August watering is limited to any day of the week. - 7) Use of water for watering outside plants and turf areas using a hand-held hose without a positive shut-off valve. - 8) Use of water for decorative fountains or the filling or topping off decorative lakes or ponds.
 Exceptions are made for those decorative fountains, lakes, or ponds which utilize recycled water. - 9) Use of water for the filling or refilling of swimming pools.